The Spirit of Decentralization

 Privacy-preserving machine learning

-On the heels of GDPR legislation responding to growing public concern over privacy issues, 2018–19 saw major advances in privacy-preserving machine learning research, along with new resources and projects attempting to advance the state of the art.
+On the heels of GDPR legislation responding to growing public concern over user privacy, 2018–19 saw major advances in privacy-preserving machine learning research, along with new resources and projects attempting to advance the state of the art.

 One promising initiative in this space is OpenMined, a community dedicated to developing tools for safe AI.
-They aim to facilitate the training of machine learning models which strongly guarantee user privacy and support the creation of an open data marketplace.
+They aim to make it possible to train machine learning models in a way that guarantees user privacy and facilitates the creation of an open data marketplace.

-Their approach starts with federated learning, a technique used by Google, Apple, and others, in which a copy of the model is shipped to users individually, each of whom run it locally on their own data, and send corrections (learning updates) back to the vendor (“AI Inc”) where they are combined to make the model more accurate.
+Their approach starts with federated learning, a technique used by Google, Apple, and others to train their models without collecting users’ data.
+The technique involves shipping a copy of the untrained model to the individual users, each of whom run it locally on their own data, and send corrections (learning updates) back to the vendor (“AI Inc”), where they are combined to make the model more accurate.
 This process negates the need for data to ever leave the users’ devices.

-To ensure the security of the model and data during this exchange, it may use techniques like multi-party computation (MPC) and homomorphic encryption (HE) to prevent users from copying the model, and differential privacy to prevent the model from surreptitiously memorizing user data.
+Counterintuitively though, federated learning alone does not guarantee privacy.
+OpenMined bolsters federated learning through a combination of multi-party computation (MPC) and homomorphic encryption (HE) to prevent users from copying the model, and ensures differential privacy to prevent the model from secretly memorizing user data.
 HE and MPC come with tradeoffs, with the former having high computational costs and low communication costs, and the latter being the opposite.
 For the time being, MPC is OpenMined’s primary focus.

 Aside from respecting privacy, this enables the creation of an open data marketplace, where AI Inc can offer bounties for learning updates, and users can be rewarded for generating them on their own data.
-AI Inc makes money by selling the services that are powered by their trained models.
+AI Inc makes money by selling the services that are powered by their trained models, instead of giving them away for free.
 This type of exchange — where users pay for services directly and companies pay users for their attention and data — is more transparent and intuitive than the advertising-dominant one that characterizes the web today.

-Although many of the underlying technologies are still experimental, OpenMined has already managed to release PySyft, a library for secure, private, federated learning.
+Although many of the underlying technologies are still experimental, OpenMined has already managed to release an alpha version of PySyft, a library for secure, private, federated learning.
 In response to growing mainstream interest in the topic, Udacity recently launched an online course on secure and private machine learning, centered around PySyft.

 A neural social network

 We consider this setup to constitute an AI DAO as described earlier: a decentralized network coordinating over the mutual use of one or more machine learning models.
-As described in the previous article, this is the ideal setup for Abraham.
+As described in the previous article, this may be the ideal architecture for Abraham.